 Huston-Tillotson University seeks to provide a learning environment that promotes the personal, intellectual and professional development of all members of the University community.
-To this end, the Office of Sponsored Programs encourages, assists, and supports faculty and staff who are seeking sponsorship for, or are engaged in, a broad range of externally funded projects.
+To this end, the Office of Sponsored Programs encourages, assists, and supports faculty and staff who are seeking sponsorships in a broad range of externally funded projects.